 Is that also why you tend to work with the same crew?

 Yes, they understand you immediately.
 That makes it a lot easier.
-The same with actors, you only have to say two words and they know what you’re talking about.
+The same with actors, you only have to say two words, and they know what you’re talking about.
 Like with Yves Montand.
-That also happened with Jack Lemmon, working with him was very easy.
-I like to discuss everything before we start shooting, to explain to them how I see the movie, and they do exactly the same.
+That also happened with Jack Lemmon; working with him was very easy.
+I like to discuss everything before we start shooting, explain to them how I see the movie, and they do the same.
 If we have different ideas, then we try to find a solution that plays out well for all of us and that I’m most comfortable with.

 Festival International du Film de Mons, Mons

 March 9, 2020